broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 Creating the base GCP resources (GKE cluster, GCS buckets, VPC networks, service accounts) is done via the [gnomad-vpc](https://github.com/broadinstitute/tgg-terraform-modules/tree/main/gnomad-vpc) and [gnomad-browser-infra](https://github.com/broadinstitute/tgg-terraform-modules/tree/main/gnomad-browser-infra) terraform modules.

-If you are simply deploying a new browser app instance, and don't need to provision infrastructure, you can skip this step.
+If you are simply deploying a new browser app instance/demo in an existing environment (such as production) where GKE, Elasticsearch, Redis, etc already exist, you can skip to: [Before Creating a Deployment](#before-creating-a-deployment), or [Prepare Data](#prepare-data) if you are loading a new dataset.

 Example configurations for those two modules are as follows.
 If you are creating a new persistent / production environment at Broad, please follow our conventions in [gnomad-terraform](https://github.com/broadinstitute/gnomad-terraform).